eliask03/toy_ds_project/README.md

 # toy_ds_project

-project creation date: The 10th of October, 2021.
+project creation date: The 10th of October, 2021
-Author: Elias Khan